Pactus (PAC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pactus Historical Price

-According to the latest data gathered on Pactus live price page, the current price of Pactus is 0.072597USD.
-The circulating supply of Pactus(PAC) is 1.66M PAC , giving it a market capitalization of $120.81K.
+According to the latest data gathered on Pactus live price page, the current price of Pactus is 0.125226USD.
+The circulating supply of Pactus(PAC) is 1.71M PAC , giving it a market capitalization of $213.89K.

 The Pactus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PAC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.